coostdocs/codoc/content/en/co/log.md

 xmake r log -perf               # performance test
 ```

-- Run `xmake -b log` in the co root directory to compile [test/log.cc](https://github.com/idealvin/coost/blob/master/test/log.cc), and a binary program named log or log.exe will be generated.
+- Run `xmake -b log` in the root directory of coost to compile [test/log.cc](https://github.com/idealvin/coost/blob/master/test/log.cc), and a binary program named log or log.exe will be generated.